RandomByte/hercules/README.md

 # [Hercules](https://github.com/RandomByte/hercules) Home Automation on Kubernetes

-🚧 Not really ready for anything yet
+🚧 Work in progress.
+Not really ready for anything yet

-All Docker images used in this project are **armhf (Raspberry Pi et al.) only.**
+**All Docker images used in this project are built for the armhf architecture (Raspberry Pi et al.) only.**
+However, it should be fairly easy to set this up on other architectures, you just need to build the Docker images yourself.

 ## Prerequisites